ShiftLeftSecurity/ocular-docs/tutorials/getting-started-sp.md

 The policy language additionally allows data transformations and checks to be specified in order to report flows of data, only if data does not undergo validation.
 For a detailed description of the query language, please see [Policy language](policy.md).

-# Extending the DSL via the "Pimp my library" pattern
+# Extending the DSL via the "Enrich my library" pattern

-The domain specific language can be enhanced by the user via the "Pimp my library pattern".
+The domain specific language can be enhanced by the user via the "Enrich my library pattern".
 For example, in the following script, a method named `whatICareAbout` is added to findings, which can subsequently be evaluated on findings just like built in language elements:

 ```scala
 import io.shiftleft.passes.findings.steps.Finding